SaavanG/moc_alumni_database/README.md

-# MOC Alumni Database
+# Trinity MOC Alumni Database

-A full-stack web application for the Men of Color (MOC) organization to connect current members with alumni for mentorship, networking, and guidance.
+A full-stack web application for the Trinity Men of Color (MOC) organization to connect current members with alumni for mentorship, networking, and guidance.

 ## Features

 ### Core Features
-- **Homepage**: Explains MOC and the purpose of the alumni database
+- **Homepage**: Explains Trinity MOC and the purpose of the alumni database
 - **Alumni Directory**: Searchable and filterable directory of all alumni
 - **Admin Panel**: Secure admin access to manage alumni data
 - **Responsive Design**: Mobile-friendly interface